hhandika/segul/README.md

 ### Input Options

 The app has two input options.
 The standard input `--input` or `-i` and `--dir` or `-d`.
-If your input files are all in a single diretory, you should use the `--dir` or `-d` option and specify the file format:
+If your input files are all in a single directory, you should use the `--dir` or `-d` option and specify the file format:

 ```Bash
 segul [sub-command] -d alignment_dir -f nexus